FPOS, FPOS or FREC?

 The remainder of the TQT is made up of Non-Directed Learning hours.
 This is time the students need to spend in their own time on learning, and record and evidence, before they get the qualification.
 It does not include assessments.

 Non-directed learning can be anything which adds value to a CPD portfolio.
 More information on CPD development is available here.

 All of the courses are assessed in different ways from simple Multiple Choice Question (MCQ) papers to written assignments, skills tests, practical assessments or a combination.
 The method of assessment is an indication of level of understanding required to pass the course.
 An MCQ requires the retention of knowledge but less understanding.
 Written assignments require a deeper understanding and the ability to present that understanding in a clear, coherent manner.

-At this stage, the obvious exception at this stage is the Highfields Level 3 FAR. is neither externally accredited nor endorsed by the RCS.
+At this stage, the obvious exception at this stage is the Highfields Level 3 First Aid Response.
+It is neither externally accredited nor endorsed by the RCS.
 Whilst neither of these are essential to learning first aid, they add credibility to the qualification.
 You may as well attend the AoFA Level 3 First Person On Scene which is accredited on the RQF framework, has RCS approval, has the same assessment format and is 2 hours shorter.